Oregon Trail: Women on the Overland Trail

-Consensus interpretations, as found in John Faragher's book, Women and Men on the Overland Trail (1979), held that men and women's power within marriage was uneven.
-This meant that women did not experience the trail as liberating, but instead only found harder work than they had handled back east.
+regular duties but many duties of men as well.
 However, feminist scholarship, by historians such as Lillian Schlissel, Sandra Myres, and Glenda Riley, suggests men and women did not view the West and western migration in the same way.
-Whereas men might deem the dangers of the trail acceptable if there was a strong economic reward at the end, women viewed those dangers as threatening to the stability and survival of the family.
-Once they arrived at their new western home, women's public role in building western communities and participating in the western economy gave them a greater authority than they had known back East.
+Whereas men might deem the dangers of the trial acceptable if there was a strong economic reward at the end, women viewed those dangers as threatening to the stability and survival of the family.
+Once they arrived at their new Western home, women's public role in building Western communities and participating in the Western economy gave them a greater authority than they had known back East.
 There was a "female frontier" that was distinct and different from that experienced by men.

-Women's diaries kept during their travels or the letters they wrote home once they arrived at their destination supports these contentions.
-Women wrote with sadness and concern of the numerous deaths along the trail.
+Women's diaries kept during their travels or the letters they wrote home once they arrived at their destination support these contentions.
+Women wrote with sadness and concern about the numerous deaths along the trail.
 Anna Maria King wrote to her family in 1845 about her trip to the Luckiamute Valley Oregon and of the multiple deaths experienced by her traveling group:

-But listen to the deaths: Sally Chambers, John King and his wife, their little daughter Electa and their babe, a son 9 months old, and Dulancy C. Norton's sister are gone.
+But listen to the deaths: Sally Chambers, John King, and his wife, their little daughter Electa and their babe, a son 9 months old, and Dulancy C. Norton's sister are gone.
 Mr. A. Fuller lost his wife and daughter Tabitha.
 Eight of our two families have gone to their long home.

 Similarly, emigrant Martha Gay Masterson, who traveled the trail with her family at the age of 13, mentioned the fascination she and other children felt for the graves and loose skulls they would find near their camps.

 Anna Maria King, like many other women, also advised family and friends back home of the realities of the trip and offered advice on how to prepare for the trip.
 Women also reacted and responded, often enthusiastically, to the landscape of the West.
-Betsey Bayley in a letter to her sister, Lucy P. Griffith described how travelers responded to the new environment they encountered:
+Betsey Bayley, in a letter to her sister, Lucy P. Griffith, described how travelers responded to the new environment they encountered:

 The mountains looked like volcanoes and the appearance that one day there had been an awful thundering of volcanoes and a burning world.
 The valleys were all covered with a white crust and looked like salaratus.
-Some of the company used it to raise their bread.
+Some of the companies used it to raise their bread.

+While women experienced many deaths and hardships on the trail, the trail was also a place for women to take on roles they had previously not been allowed to take on back east.
+Women started to use their journals on the trails to express themselves as "reporters, guides, poets, and historians."
+They would jot down botany and different species on the trail to help feed their family.
+Women used their resourcefulness and creativity on the trail.